Shares slump as coal miner Bumi probes irregularities

 PT Bumi Resources' auditor, Mazars/Tjiendradjaja & Handoko Tomo, could not be reached for comment.

-Bumi, the most traded British mid-cap stock on Monday, closed down almost 25 percent at 147.6 pence, off an earlier all-time low of 119.5 pence.
-PT Bumi shares in Jakarta slid by 19 percent, while its bonds maturing in 2017 traded down nearly 20 basis points.
+Bumi, the most traded British mid-cap stock on Monday at 8 times its 90-day daily average, was down 25 percent at 1146 GMT, at 145.4 pence, off an earlier all-time low of 119.5 pence.
+PT Bumi shares in Jakarta slid 19 percent, while its bonds maturing in 2017 traded down nearly 20 basis points.

 Bumi's stock has heavily underperformed the mining sector since its re-listing in June last year, weighed down by worries over its subsidiaries' debts amid weak thermal coal prices, battles between shareholders and a complex corporate structure.

-The group's Indonesian partners tried to oust Rothschild from the board last year after he called - in a leaked letter to then-Bumi Plc and PT Bumi CEO Hudaya - for a "radical cleaning up" of governance at PT Bumi.
-The letter was seen as a sign of his frustration with the Bakrie family, whose patriarch Aburizal Bakrie is an Indonesian presidential candidate.
+The group's Indonesian partners tried to oust Rothschild from the board last year after he called for a "radical cleaning up" of governance at PT Bumi, in what was seen as a sign of his frustration with the Bakries.

 In a reshuffle at Bumi Plc that followed, Rothschild stepped down as co-chairman, and key investor and coal entrepreneur Samin Tan took the chairman's role.

-Coal veteran Tan paid $1 billion through a high interest loan for a 23.8 percent stake in Bumi Plc, helping to pull the Bakrie family back from the brink of default last year.
-A source familiar with the matter said he was not happy about the firm's financial problems and had decided to launch the investigation.
+Tan, who paid $1 billion through a high interest loan for a 23.8 percent stake in Bumi Plc, is not happy about the firm's financial problems and so decided to launch the investigation, said a source familiar with the matter, who declined to be identified because he was not authorized to speak to the media.

-The Bakries do not fully agree with the inquiry, another source said.
+The Bakries do not fully agree with the investigation, another source said.
 Rothschild, however, supports the probe, a spokesman for the financier said.

 "It's a major development for Bumi Plc, which now has Samin Tan in control.
 People have been wondering whether these national coal assets have been mismanaged," said Jemmy Paul, an equity fund manager at Sucorinvest Asset Management in Jakarta, who manages over $200 million.

-Shares in other firms in the Bakrie Group also fell on Monday on concerns over Bumi's problems.
+Shares in other firms in the Bakrie Group, whose patriarch Aburizal Bakrie is an Indonesian presidential candidate, also fell on Monday on concerns over Bumi's problems.
 Property developer Bakrieland Development (ELTY.JK) and energy firm Energi Mega Persada (ENRG.JK) both slid 12 percent, while plantation firm Bakrie Sumatera (UNSP.JK) fell 9 percent.

-Operating costs for most of Indonesia's coal producers, the lowest in the world, have risen sharply this year at a time when prices of coal used in power stations have been battered because of excess supply and weak demand from top consumer China.
+Operating costs for most of Indonesia's coal producers, the lowest in the world, have risen sharply this year at a time when prices of thermal coal used in power stations have been battered because demand has weakened from top consumer China.

 "Clearly, given PT Bumi's high debt levels, the repatriation of funds and focus on core coal mining business is critical," said Liberum's Knights.